AmoVanB/eces-webgraphgui/README.md

 The GUI automatically discovers and displays the systems registered to the same `controller`.

-See [tests](src/test) for other examples of how to start the interface.
+See [tests](src/test) and the [Chameleon network controller](https://github.com/AmoVanB/chameleon-controller) for other examples of how to start the interface.